FLUX-SE/all_docs/en_US/spat_revolution_doc/5_Spatialisation_Technology_5_5_Panning_Algorithms.md

 ## Ambisonic Equivalent Panning (AEP)

-In common with the channel based panning types we have covered so far, Ambisonics is a technology that also distributes virtual sound sources in space yet it achieves this in a fundamentally different way.
+In common with the channel based panning types we have covered so far, Ambisonics is a technology that also distributes virtual sound sources in space.
+Yet it achieves this in a fundamentally different way.
 Ambisonics relies on a two-steps process.

 1. **Encoding**
     Audio sources along with their positional information are wrapped up together using signal mathematics to create encoded Ambisonic audio.
 Ambisonic scenes are always carried on at least 3 channels of audio.
 They are not intended to be _listened to directly_ they are intended to be _decoded_.